 Recognized throughout the professional community, Alex previously contributed to trade publications and developed presentations for Radio Magazine, the Audio Engineering Society, National Association of Broadcasters, and Technology for Music Education.
 Early highlights of Alex’s career include engineering for the former Radio Smithsonian and post producing the programs ‘Folkmasters’ and ‘Jazz Smithsonian.’
 He began producing audio for broadcast for the 1996 Atlanta Summer Olympics.
 Other notable achievements include serving as senior engineer for the Cincinnati Symphony Orchestra, May Festival Chorus, New World Symphony, Cincinnati Opera and others.
 His production repertoire includes several commercial recordings for ensembles such as aforementioned in addition to the Cincinnati Ballet Orchestra, Vocal Arts Ensemble and many individual artists/groups of various genres.
 Formerly the Director of Recording Services for the Cleveland institute of Music and Senior Engineer of the Aspen Music Festival, Alex has produced thousands of hours of media content (including surround sound) for broadcast and online distribution.
 In addition to these positions, Alex regularly contracts as a professional independent engineer and consultant, and consistently ensures the success of projects from inception to conclusion.

 Jeanne Barron’s love for music developed when she began playing the acoustic guitar at age 8.
 While working on high school and community theatre stage crews, she became interested in the engineering side of music.
 While attending Arizona State University to receive both a B.A. in Music and a B.A. in Theatre, she was a sound designer for Department of Theatre productions and was the recipient of two AriZoni awards for best theatrical sound design.
 After graduating, Jeanne continued her association with ASU including positions as audio engineer for the ASU Technology Based Learning and Research department and theatre technician for Gammage Auditorium.
 She continued her career in broadcasting as program director of Talk One Network, undertaking the production of nationally syndicated talk radio shows.
-In 2005, Jeanne returned to Arizona PBS in the Broadcast Operations department and has since joined Central Sound as the Producer of Audio Programming.
+In 2005, Jeanne returned to Arizona PBS in the Broadcast Operations department and has since joined Central Sound as the Senior Producer and Production Coordinator.
 In 2017, she earned a Master of Administration degree with an emphasis in Project Management from Northern Arizona University.

 Central Sound at Arizona PBS continues to appreciate the generous support received from individuals and their companies or organizations through underwriting, planned giving and individual tax-deductible gifts in any amount.
 We bring classical music to the community through your contributions.